sandragreiner/sandragreiner.github.io/index.md

 ------------------------------------------
 ## Latest News

+[Dec'24] What news: Together with Jose Galindo, I have the honor to serve as Research Track Chair for SPLC 2025.

+[Oct'24] I started as Interim Professor for Programming and Software Engineering at University of Regensburg, next to my Assistant Professorship in the ACP Section at SDU.

 [Sep'24] The paper _Give an Inch and Take a Mile?
 Effects of Adding Reliable Knowledge to Heuristic Feature Tracing_, received the Best Paper Award at [SPLC'24](https://2024.splc.net).

 [Sep'24] I'm happy to announce that I will co-organize the 9th edition of the [SECPPS workshop](https://rickrabiser.github.io/secpps-ws/se25/) co-located with the German SE conference.